-- If you use a Participating Provider: Covered at 100% of the Network rate. - If you do not use a Participating Provider: Covered at 80% of the BCBS Out-of-Network Rate, subject to the annual Deductible.
+- If you use a Participating Provider: Covered at 90% of the Network rate. - If you do not use a Participating Provider: Not covered.

 Kidney Dialysis

 Benefits are provided for Kidney Dialysis (hemodialysis or peritoneal dialysis) in a free-standing facility.
 The cost for rental or purchase of equipment or supplies is also covered.
 Pre-Certification is required.